Convert DDS to JIF

 Convert DDS images to JIF format, edit and optimize images online and free.

-Wait a few moments for the converter to complete its job, then download your JIF file.
+Give the converter a few seconds, then download your JIF file.

 Rotate DDS to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JIF.